-Place one hand on the hood emblem, one foot on the bumper, one foot on the ground, and tilt the hood forward.
+Put one or both hands on the top of 2. the hood front.
+Tilt the hood forward by pulling at the top of the hood keeping your feet on the ground for stability.
 Keep pulling on the hood until you are certain that the hood hold open device is engaged.